-

 In performing a deep squat, which of the following is not an active muscle at the ankle?

-B. tibialis posterior
+B. tibialis anterior

 -